Jonas Helming, Maximilian Koegel and Philip Langer co-lead EclipseSource. They work as consultants and software engineers for building …

 Therefore, we immediately gave it a try ourselves: extending Che with a new plugin.
 Our goal is to learn about the platform, build up experience and finally to provide feedback to the core development team about the extension use case.
 To achieve this, we want to work along a real use case.
 We selected a feature that we are particularly familiar with, but is not yet supported in Che: The Eclipse Modeling Framework (EMF tooling) including generating code.
 In case you do not know EMF: It is a very pragmatic modeling framework to generate entity classes in Java.
 In a nutshell, it is like Java Beans, but more powerful and less manual work.
-If you are interested in EMF, please see here for a getting started tutorial.
+If you are interested in EMF, please see this tutorial for a getting started tutorial.

 We want to share our experience in building EMF Support in Che as well as technical solutions in a blog series starting with this post.
 The following diagram shows our overall use case:

 Let us separate the use case into different parts: